Tried and True Ways to Eliminate Morning Breath

 Sinus infections and allergies lead to bad breath when bacteria flows down your throat at night.
 If you have pain accompanied by morning breath, then a dental x-ray can help us see if it might be caused by a sinus or dental infection.

 Talking about morning breath might seem embarrassing, but we won’t always know if you have it unless you tell us.
-Let us know about any unusual or bothersome symptoms that you experience.
+Let your Tempe dentist know about any unusual or bothersome symptoms that you experience.
 There are many different solutions for bad breath, and all of them can improve your overall oral health.